 So what are the two secrets your sink is so eager to tell you?

-No. 1: Don't invite clogs.
+- Don't invite clogs.
 That bacon grease from Sunday's breakfast shouldn't go down the garbage disposal, even if you're running hot water as you pour.
 It will cool and can cling to pipes, inviting blockages.
 Instead, pour it into a paper cup and let it harden in the refrigerator.
 Then, throw it away.

-No. 2: When you do get a clog, don't be so quick to reach for the liquid drain cleaner.
+do get a clog, don't be so quick to reach for the liquid drain cleaner.
 Its caustic chemicals eat away at your pipes along with the gunk you're trying to clear.
 Overuse can make your pipes more susceptible to leaks.
 An inexpensive drain snake from your local hardware store is a much safer bet.

 Your washing machine and ice-maker also have advice to share.
 The rubber hoses that come with most washing machines eventually grow brittle and can burst.
 Since the laundry room is a low-traffic area, even a big leak can go unnoticed for hours.
 Either replace rubber hoses every three years or switch to metal mesh hoses, available at hardware stores.
 And that water-supply line on your refrigerator's ice-maker?
 Another sneaky leaker in waiting.
 It's easily crimped if you push the refrigerator too far back after you've pulled it out to clean.
 To be safe, shine a flashlight under it the next day to make sure no leaks have sprung.